Afnan112/django-event-planner-backend/README.md

-## Backend End Repository

-#### Project & Repository descriptions
+# 🎯 Django Event Planner Backend

+## 📝 Project Description

+This is a backend system for an Event Planner application.
+It allows users to:
+- Create events
+- Register their attendance
+- Add important notes for attendees

-My project is an event planning system that allows users to create events, register attendance, and add important notes for attendees.
-It aims to simplify organizing and tracking events in an easy and efficient way.
+The goal is to simplify organizing and tracking events efficiently.

+---
 #### Tech stack
 - Django
 - python